ExtReMLapin/TrackIR_GamePatches/README.md

 Wait for it to disassemble.
 Then search for text : "HL2-Track"

-Is no result, you will not be able to patch it.
+If there is no result, you will not be able to patch it.

 If you got a result, you should have this :